supercollider/supercollider.github.io/development/repository.md

 For help with Git, see [Cheat Sheet for Git](git-cheat-sheet.html)

-### The Master Branch
+### The Main Branch

-SuperCollider's `master` branch is its stable branch.
+SuperCollider's `main` branch is its stable branch.
 This branch contains only SuperCollider releases.
-The `master` branch can be considered stable production-ready code.
+The `main` branch can be considered stable production-ready code.

 ### The Development Branch